- 18 September 2019

 - Categories: Insurance, Lifestyle

 There are several factors that can affect the cost of your life insurance premium.
+A big factor is your health.
 Your premium is calculated using statistical analysis.
 So, the lower ‘risk’ you are considered to be, the lower your premiums!
 We have put together some factors that may affect your premium, so you can know what to expect when you’re looking for life insurance.

 First of all, most insurers look at your date of birth before anything else.
 Your age can be a good indicator of your general health, as the younger you are the healthier you are likely to be.
 Clearly, you can’t do anything about your age, so this isn’t so much a health factor.
 But, it is good to know in advance that older people are likely to have higher premiums.
 This is one of the reasons why over 50’s life insurance is so helpful.
 It’s designed specifically for those looking for insurance later in life.